 Although with some brilliant individual chapters, this book does not conclusively tie them together and presents isolated, scattered fragments of Barcelona rather than a unified volume.

-A delicious and sophisticated coffee dessert—rich, deep, and with the pleasant taste of orange.
+This is a delicious and sophisticated coffee dessert—rich, deep, and with the pleasant taste of orange.

 A delicious and decadent apple pie recipe, markedly different than the average American one.
 Almost as elegant and beautiful as it is tasty!